Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems

 \subsection{Lorenz '63}

-Our first dataset is the ubiquitous Lorenz '63 system.
+Our first test case is the well-known Lorenz '63 system.
 This system of differential equations is an early cellular convection model (\cite{Lorenz63}) that is at the heart of many didactic examples in chaos theory and dynamical systems.
 See \href{https://joshdorrington.github.io/L63_simulator/}{this website} for a delightful interactive simulation courtesy of Josh Dorrington.
-A sampling from the Lorenz '63 system is shown in Figure \ref{fig:lorenzts}, where the butterfly shape is apparent.
-It is unsurprisingly commonly accepted that there are two regimes in Lorenz '63, the two wings of the butterfly.
-Spending time simulating the trajectories (like at the above link) shows that the system usually spends a little bit of time in each wing before transitioning to the other, although the exact transition times are unpredictable.
+A sampling from the Lorenz '63 system is shown in Figure \ref{fig:lorenzts}, where the familiar butterfly shape is apparent.
+Unsurprisingly, it is commonly accepted that there are two regimes in Lorenz '63, the two `wings' of the butterfly.
+Many of the systems' trajectories transition back and forth between these regimes at chaotic intervals.

-In \cite{Strommen_2022}, they study the system using a bifiltration (see \cite{Janes_Mpimbo_Mwanzalima_2025}), where one dimension is the standard Rips filtration radius, and the other direction is density of points in the attractor.
-They are able to detect the two regimes at density thresholds where they are considering most of the points in the attractor.
-(See for example, Figure 14 in their paper.)
+\cite{Strommen_2022} studies the Lorenz '63 system using a bifiltration (see \cite{Janes_Mpimbo_Mwanzalima_2025}), where one dimension is the standard Rips filtration radius, and the other dimension is a density threshold for sampled points in the attractor.
+They are able to detect the two regimes at density thresholds admitting most of the sampled points.
+(Figure 14 in \cite{Strommen_2022}.)
 They recover the actual cycles representing their persistence using Persloop (\cite{persloop}), software designed for computing persistent cycles in $H_1$.